Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

 ![Deck View](/Design/LowLevel/frontendlowlevelimages/Deck.png "Deck View showing four example cards")

 **Purpose:**
-- Display the user’s current collection of cards.
+- Display the user's current collection of cards.
-- Provide detailed information on each card’s level, type (Attack, Ability, Power), and effects.
+- Provide detailed information on each card's level, type (Attack, Ability, Power), and effects.

 **Key Elements:**
 - **Card Grid/List:** Each card is shown with its name, level, and an image.